 Data

-Our data are drawn from the Census of Agriculture and Forestry administered by the Ministry of Agriculture, Forestry, and Fishery (MAFF).
+Our data are drawn from the Census of Agriculture and Forestry, which was archived by the Digital Archive of Statistics on Agriculture, Forestry and Fisheries, Kyoto University, based on the original data provided by the Ministry of Agriculture, Foresty and Fisheries (MAFF).
 This census has been conducted every five years since 1950 for all farms to measure actual agricultural conditions in Japan.
 The census contains information on agricultural input resources at the farm level.
 Due to limited data availability, we use data in 1995, 2000, 2005, 2010, and 2015.
 The census was processed as a household-level panel structure.
 We restrict the sample to farm households in four municipalities—Hinoemata Village, Tadami Town, Kaneyama Town, and Nishi Aizu Town in Fukushima Prefecture—as treatment groups that are expected to be affected by collective reputation and the accident following the Great East Japan Earthquake.
 Other farm households in Aga Town, Sanjo City, and Uonuma City in Niigata Prefecture are considered control groups that are not expected to be affected by collective reputation and the accident.
 Figure 1 shows the geographical boundaries between Fukushima and Niigata prefecture and the boundaries of rural communities.
 The communities falling inside the contiguous towns formed by the boundary of the prefectures contribute to the treatment groups.

 The dependent variables are several measurements of agricultural production, input decisions, and practices.
 First, we use the rice revenue as an output of farm households.
 Due to the data availability, the rice revenue data is not continuous but categorical.
 Therefore, we convert the categorical variable into the medium value.
 For example, if a category of ¥150,000 to ¥500,000 was applied, it was considered to have a sales value of ¥325,000, and if ¥3 to ¥5 million, it was considered to have a sales value of ¥4 million.
 Second, we measure some input variables, which are hectares of owned paddy fields, cultivated paddy fields, total farmland rent out, and paddy field rent out.
 Third, we use dummy variables of adoption of eco-friendly agricultural practices such as non-pesticide farming, manure farming, and compost soil farming.